Find Trade Colleges

 Hopkinsville, KY

-Hopkinsville Community College did quite well in this year’s ranking of the most popular places for carpentry students to get a basic certificate.
-It came in at #10 on the list.
+Hopkinsville Community College ranked #10 on this year’s Most Popular Carpentry Basic Certificate Trade Schools in the Southeast Region list.
 Hopkinsville Community College is a small public school located in the town of Hopkinsville.

 Women make up 29% of the carpentry majors at the school.